-NCC technical staff, in an FGD conducted for this report, also shared that though there have been challenges in implementing the Gameplan on Competitiveness, such as amending outdated laws and policies, there has also been remarkable accomplishments.
-The change in the methodology in the Ease of Doing Business survey, weak public awareness and understanding of reforms and level of support and commitment by agencies were some of the reasons given as to why the target was not achieved.
+NCC technical staff, in an FGD conducted for this report, also shared that though there have been challenges in implementing the Gameplan on Competitiveness, such as amending outdated laws and policies, there has also been remarkable accomplishments2.
+The unpredictable changes in the survey methodology, lack of public awareness to the reform intiatives, and lack of commitment and support from a few agencies were some of the reasons given why the target was not achieved.3

 Since the reformation of the NCC in 2011, the country's standing has jumped from 144th in 2010 to 108th in 2014-2015 in the World Bank's Ease of Doing Business Index.
-There have also been numerous efforts undertaken across the bureaucracy in improving the country's competitiveness.
-The steady increase of growth rate from 2013 to 2016, the new investments, and improved credit ratings can be considered gains in the country's improved level of competitiveness.
+There have also been numerous efforts undertaken across the bureaucracy in improving the country's competitiveness.4 The steady increase of growth rate from 2013 to 2016, the new investments, and improved credit ratings can be considered gains in the country's improved level of competitiveness.